 why I view yoga as self-care (+ wacces yoga mat review)

-CorePower Yoga is hands down my favorite yoga studio - I love that they have different classes and that the classes are heated. there's some mixed feelings amongst my friends about sweating it out during yoga, but for me, that's one of my favorite parts.
+I personally go to CorePower Yoga — I love that they have different classes and that the classes are heated.
+There are some mixed feelings amongst my friends about sweating it out during yoga, but for me, that's one of my favorite parts.

-my favorite thing about this mat was how light it was. as much as I love my Manduka mat, it's so heavy.
-I'm always running from place to place, which means that some days I have all my school stuff, boxing gear, and laptop in my TITLE Boxing backpack, a yoga mat, and sometimes a huge lunch bag as well. if you've ever been a crazy bag lady i.e. carried your life around with you all day, I'm sure you understand the struggle.
+My favorite thing about this mat was how light it was.
+As much as I love my Manduka mat, it's so heavy.
+I'm always running from place to place, which means that some days I have all my school stuff, boxing gear, and laptop in my backpack, plus a yoga mat and sometimes a huge lunch bag as well.
+If you've ever been a crazy bag lady (i.e. carried your life around with you all day), I'm sure you understand the struggle.

-this mat feels like air. no joke, like air. hands down the lightest yoga mat I've ever tried.
+This mat feels like air.
+No joke.
+Hands down the lightest yoga mat I've ever tried.

-it held up pretty well for the first twenty minutes or so. my biggest complaint was that it would make pretty annoying squeaking noises if I moved in a certain way, which is kind of disruptive during yoga.
+It held up pretty well for the first 20 minutes or so.
+My biggest complaint was that it would make pretty annoying squeaking noises if I moved in a certain way, which is kind of disruptive during yoga.

-after the sweat really started to pour, however, the mat became slippery.
-I'm pretty sure it's not intended for use with hot yoga, so that's probably my bad. other than those two points, I'd definitely recommend this mat for yoga practitioners, especially if your yoga isn't heated. if it is and you already have a non-slip towel, I'd throw that on top and it'd solve all your problems. it's also a really good price — only $23.95 on Amazon compared to my $88 Manduka mat.
+After the sweat really started to pour, however, the mat became slippery.
+I'm pretty sure it's not intended for use with hot yoga, so that's probably my bad.
+Other than those two points, I'd definitely recommend this mat for yoga practitioners, especially if your yoga isn't heated.
+If it is and you already have a non-slip towel, I'd throw that on top and it'd solve all your problems.
+It's also a really good price — only $25.95 on Amazon compared to my $60 Manduka mat.

 But back to self-care.
 The past couple of weeks have held a lot of ups and downs; I've been really happy, but also full of uncertainty.
 My routine's been all sorts of out of whack, and as someone who thrives on routine, I needed some grounding.